platynereis/platynereis.github.io/Resources/community.md

 **Working groups**

 The working groups where created to improve the research and encourage collaboration within and outside the *Platynereis* community.
-The groups are open to everybody.
+To join any working group, contact us [here](platynereis@gmail.com).

 ***Cultering Working Group*** <br>
-Discussing and communicating advancements, issues or notable methodologies on Platynereis cultering.
+Advancements, issues or notable methodologies on Platynereis cultering.

 ***Cryopreservation Working Group*** <br>
 Establishing *Platynereis* sperm and larvae cryopreservation.